SPF for Microsoft 365 and Google Workspace: the setup that works

 A few mistakes recur with these two platforms:

-• Hand-copying Google or Microsoft IPs.
-You break the self-maintained link and expose yourself to failures when ranges change.
-Stick to the official includes.
+- Hand-copying Google or Microsoft IPs.
+That breaks the self-maintained link and invites failures when ranges change.
+The official includes are the safe route.

-Once your record is in place, check it: a single v=spf1, valid syntax, resolution count under ten, -all qualifier.
-Our free analyzer does all that in seconds and unfolds the Microsoft and Google includes to show you their real cost.
-The full process is in how to check your record.
-And don't forget the essential: the terminal qualifier should aim for -all (see the -all and ~all mechanisms).
+Once the record is in place, four things call for a check: a single v=spf1, valid syntax, resolution count under ten, -all qualifier.
+Our free analyzer does all that in seconds and unfolds the Microsoft and Google includes to expose their real cost.
+The full process is in how to check an SPF record.
+And the essential doesn't get forgotten: the terminal qualifier should aim for -all (see the -all and ~all mechanisms).

 Frequently asked questions

-Should I use -all or ~all with Microsoft 365 / Google Workspace?
-Aim for -all once all your sources are listed.
+-all or ~all with Microsoft 365 / Google Workspace? -all, once every source is listed.
 Microsoft and Google sometimes recommend ~all out of caution at the start, but it's not a target: a controlled domain ends in -all.

 Is the Google/Microsoft include enough for DMARC?
-No. It makes SPF pass for the platform's email, but DMARC requires alignment with your From:.
-For human email, alignment is usually good; for third parties sending "in your name" through these platforms, check alignment in your reports.
+No. It makes SPF pass for the platform's email, but DMARC requires alignment with the From:.
+For human email, alignment is usually good; for third parties sending "in the domain's name" through these platforms, the reports are where alignment gets checked.

 Why does my SPF overflow when I only have Microsoft and a router?
 Because spf.protection.outlook.com plus a router that unfolds can already approach ten resolutions.
-Split the router onto a subdomain, or move it to aligned DKIM.
+The router moves onto a subdomain, or over to aligned DKIM.

-Can I put Microsoft 365 and Google Workspace on the same domain?
+Can Microsoft 365 and Google Workspace share the same domain?
 Yes, by combining their includes in a single record.
-Just watch the count, since the two together already consume a good half of the budget.
+The count is what needs watching, since the two together already consume a good half of the budget.

-Do I need to configure SPF if I already use DKIM?
+Is SPF still needed when DKIM is already in place?
 Yes, the two are complementary.
 SPF and DKIM cover different cases, and DMARC relies on one or the other aligned.
-Configure both — see how the three protocols work together.
+Both deserve configuring — see how the three protocols work together.

-Combining Microsoft, Google and your third parties under the ten-lookup bar is a puzzle.
-Thomas, your virtual CISO, reads your real sources, composes the optimal SPF record (root and subdomains), tells you what to keep as an include, what to move to aligned DKIM, and what to isolate on a subdomain — for a clean SPF, under the limit, and aligned with DMARC.
+Combining Microsoft, Google and the third parties under the ten-lookup bar is a puzzle.
+Thomas, the virtual CISO, reads the real sources, composes the optimal SPF record (root and subdomains), indicates what to keep as an include, what to move to aligned DKIM, and what to isolate on a subdomain — for a clean SPF, under the limit, and aligned with DMARC.

-Analyze your domain for free → or create an account for an SPF setup that holds up.
+Analyze a domain for free or create an account for an SPF setup that holds up.

 Related guides